 Cash collateral received will not be reinvested.
 Government bonds received will not be disposed of, reinvested or pledged.
 The Management Company will apply gradual haircuts to collateral received, taking into account the characteristics of the collateral, its issuer and the counterparty involved.
-The following table contains the minimum haircuts applied to different kinds of collateral:
+The following table contains the spreads for the haircuts applied to different kinds of collateral:

-COLLATERAL Minimum haircuts applicable to the collateral Cash 0% Government bonds with residual maturity < 1 year 0.5% Government bonds with residual maturity from 1 to 5 years 2% Government bonds with residual maturity above 5 years 4%
+COLLATERAL SPREADS Cash 0% Government bonds with residual maturity < 1 year 0% - 3% Government bonds with residual maturity from 1 to 5 years 2% - 5% Government bonds with residual maturity from 5 to 10 years 2% - 7%